wencheung/aframe-apartment-template/README.md

 # Build your dream apartment!

 For this lab, use your imagination and your new AFrame skills to build out your dream apartment.
+A few fun models have been placed in the apartment to get you started.

 You'll need to use planes and positioning to build the walls, floor, and ceiling.
 An example of a wall is included in `index.html`, but feel free to make your apartment bigger, smaller, or have multiple rooms.